dreamer-coding/dreamer-coding/README.md

 ## About

-I’m a passionate  software developer who aspires to work on large scale projects, competitively learning new tech and apply new skills whenever I can, I’m a fan of the Kanban methodology which is a lean method to manage and improves work across systems.
+I’m a passionate, team oriented, software developer who aspires to work on large scale projects, learning new tech and applying new skills whenever I can.
+I’m a fan of the Kanban methodology which is a lean method to manage and improves work across systems.

-In regards to platform preference, I don’t depend on a particular platform since I am fine with developing on Mac OSX, Windows 10, Chromebook, and any Linux variant.
-My favorite of them all would have to be the Raspberry PI, I like them for being robust, reasonably efficient, and being able to fit in small places.

-I am familiar with a vast range of programming languages and employ them on the spot; however, the most common programming languages you will find me using most often is (`c`, `c++`, `d` `python`, `kotlin`, `java`), not only that I’m open to learning new skills on the spot.
+I have developed on MacOS, Linux, Windows, Chromebook as well as Raspberry PI.
+I like Raspberry PI a lot as it is robust, reasonably efficient and small.

 ## Certified